Avaiga/taipy-doc/docs/manuals/core/config/config-checker.md

 Here is the list of the possible issues that could be returned by the checker:

+- An `WARNING` issue is created if the `repository_type` property is populated in the `CoreSection^` with an unsupported repository value.
 - An `ERROR` issue is created if the `storage_type` and the `scope` properties of any `DataNodeConfig^` have not been provided with a correct value.
 - Depending on the `storage_type` value of a `DataNodeConfig^`, an `ERROR` issue is created if a specific required